simensrostad/fw-nrfconnect-nrf/doc/nrf/releases_and_maturity/migration/migration_guide_2.6.rst

 The following changes are mandatory to make your application work in the same way as in previous releases.

+* For applications using the :ref:`lib_mqtt_helper` library:

+  * The ``CONFIG_MQTT_HELPER_CERTIFICATES_FILE`` is now replaced by :kconfig:option:`CONFIG_MQTT_HELPER_CERTIFICATES_FOLDER`.
+    The new option is a folder path where the certificates are stored.
+    The folder path must be relative to the root of the project.

+    If you are using the :ref:`lib_mqtt_helper` library, you must update the Kconfig option to use the new option.

+  * When using the :kconfig:option:`CONFIG_MQTT_HELPER_PROVISION_CERTIFICATES` Kconfig option, the certificate files must be in standard PEM format.
+    This means that the PEM files must not be converted to string format anymore.

 * For the Serial LTE Modem (SLM) application:

   * The Zephyr settings backend has been changed from :ref:`FCB <fcb_api>` to :ref:`NVS <nvs_api>`.